-where HL is the half-life of the real exchange rate of the corresponding country, OPEN is the trade openness of the respective economy, PROD is the country's average productivity growth rate, GOVT is the average increase in government spending as a share of the country's GDP, and MONEY is the average money growth rate (adjusted for real GDP growth) in the respective country.
+where HL is the half-life of the real exchange rate of the corresponding country, OPEN the trade openness of the respective economy, PROD the country's average productivity growth rate, GOVT the average increase in government spending as a share of the country's GDP, and MONEY the average money growth rate (adjusted for real GDP growth) in the respective country.

 Table 8 contains the results from rank regression analysis, and they are largely consistent with those from rank correlation analysis.
 The coefficients on the variables of trade openness, productivity growth, and government spending are all found to be statistically insignificant.
-Some of these coefficients may even have ambiguous signs.
+Some of these coefficients may even have an ambiguous sign.
 For the money growth variable, the coefficient is statistically significant in the case involving the real official exchange rate.
-The negative coefficient in this case suggests that countries with higher money growth rates tend to have faster speeds of real exchange rate adjustment.6 However, this finding does not apply to the real parallel exchange rate, which yields a money growth coefficient of an incorrect sign, though it is statistically insignificant.
-In addition to the separate regressions conducted for the BW and the post-BW period, regressions were also run using pooled data from both BW and post-BW periods together, with a time-period dummy being included as well.
+The negative coefficient in this case suggests that countries with higher money growth rates tend to have faster speeds of real exchange rate adjustment.
+However, this finding does not apply to the real parallel exchange rate, which yields a money growth coefficient of an incorrect sign, though it is statistically insignificant.
+In addition to the separate regressions conducted for the BW and the post-BW period, regressions were also run using pooled data from both the BW and the post-BW period together, with a time-period dummy being included as well.
 Qualitatively similar results were obtained from the pooled data that only the money growth coefficient was found to be statistically significant.
-Overall, the results indicate that most of the observed crosscountry variation in adjustment speeds is still unaccounted for.